Mrinal-Mohapatra/Shoppe/README.md

 # Shoppe
-A fully funtional Shopping cart where you can add or remove items, made using React Js.
+A fully functional Shopping cart where you can add or remove items, made using React Js.